-- Annual service specific emergency procedure training - Two yearly HUET for services with rotary wing operations - Two yearly land and water survival training - Maintain a level of physical fitness that is commensurate to the unique demands of aeromedical nursing and safe egress in an emergency situation - Crew resource management and human factors training - Education pertaining to altitude physiology and effects on crew and patient
+- Annual service-specific emergency procedure training - Two yearly HUET for services with rotary wing operations - Two annual land and water survival training - Maintain a level of physical fitness proportional to the unique demands of aeromedical nursing and safe egress in an emergency. - Crew resource management and human factors training - Education about altitude physiology and its effects on crew and patients. - ALS as per NZRC standards - Neonatal Basic Life support (NBLS), Advanced Paediatric Life Support (APLS)